Becoming a Better Driver

 The spring season is here, which means more daylight hours and more time spent on the roadways.
 This season lets refocus on what matters most while driving – our safety and the safety of others.
 Smart drivers make safer roads, so check out our tips, tools and resources to help you drive smart and make NJ’s roads a safer place for everyone.
 Find out how you can:

-of all crashes in NJ involve drivers who use a cell phone
+of all fatal crashes in NJ involve a distracted driver

 Slow down for spring showers

 Just a small amount of rain can cause you to slip.
 Keep a safe distance between other cars to allow proper braking.